ansys/scade-git/doc/source/gui-extensions/index.rst

 Git Menu
 ~~~~~~~~

-All actions described above are available in a Git menu or in the Git toolbar:
+All preceding actions are available in a Git menu or in the Git toolbar:

 .. figure:: /_static/Gitmenu.png